Best Pregnancy Safe Toner (Updated 2026 Guide)

 CAUTION

 Methylparaben is a synthetic preservative with estrogenic activity.
 Is associated with preterm birth and altered thyroid hormones in some studies.
-A synthetic preservative with estrogenic activity, associated with preterm birth and altered thyroid hormones in some studies.
+A synthetic preservative with weak estrogenic activity.
+Some studies associate it with preterm birth and altered thyroid hormones, though evidence is not conclusive.
+Many brands now offer paraben free alternatives.

 parfum